-Before July 1, 2012, applicants to programs other than the Vocational Nursing and Surgical Technician, where high school equivalency is an admission requirement, who would like to avail of Federal Student Aid funding must pass an Ability to Benefit (ATB) test administered by the College's independent ATB test administrator.
+Before July 1, 2012, applicants to programs other than the Vocational Nursing, Surgical Technician diploma and Associate of Occupational Science-Surgical Technology, where high school equivalency is an admission requirement, who would like to avail of Federal Student Aid funding must pass an Ability to Benefit (ATB) test administered by the College's independent ATB test administrator.
 Applicants wishing to qualify for Federal Student Aid funding via ATB must also attend mandatory career counseling.